 Since we used the air fryer to cook it, why not use the air fryer to reheat it?

 If you’re reheating the refrigerated leftovers, just put sliced pork in the air fryer and tightly wrap in foil (make sure it’s okay to use foil in your air fryer!) with a little drizzle of stock or broth.
 Set for 250 °F (150 °C) for 5 to 10 minutes.
-Check the internal temperature and serve warm.
+Check the internal temperature and serve warm, perhaps with some Sauteed Spinach.

 If you want to reheat it in the oven, put the tenderloin in a baking dish with a little broth, add dabs of butter to the top or drizzle a little more olive oil.
 Then cover it in foil and heat at 325 °F (163 °C) for about 10 to 20 minutes.